How we test washing machines

 The Which? tests are designed to mimic how you use your washing machine, so you can be sure the results will reflect what you find at home.
 By consulting our members, we've been able to build up a picture of how most people use their washing machine.

-Although many washing machines include 15 or more wash programs, we know in reality most people stick to using the main cotton wash, the short program and the easy-care wash.
+Although many washing machines include 15 or more wash programmes, we know in reality most people stick to using the main cotton wash, the short programme and the easy-care wash.

-Each program we use is chosen in agreement with our independent lab testers after careful consideration of the controls and the manufacturers’ instructions, so we can be sure we accurately reflect the performance of washing machines.
+Each programme we use is chosen in agreement with our independent lab testers after careful consideration of the controls and the manufacturers’ instructions, so we can be sure we accurately reflect the performance of washing machines.

 Modern washing detergents enable most people to wash at 40°C for almost all washes, so we only test at this temperature because this helps to protect the environment by reducing the amount of energy and water used by doing the washing.